manirlielsdaikts/csgo_music_bot_jarvis_CLI/README.md

 4. Load a song to be played using jarvis application from before and play it using the key `X` (can be changed in the config).

 *Sidenote: The loaded song will stay in the CS:GO directory until another song is loaded.*

+### How does this function?
+The C - Application `jarvis` basically takes a song from a directory, copies it into